jordanknapp00/Smash-Character-Picker/README.md

 There is also the option as to whether or not SS or S tier characters are allowed in the "Cannot Get" buffer.
 If your SS or S tiers are particularly small, you may not want to include them in the "Cannot Get" buffer.
 Or perhaps you find the best characters in the game to be the most fun, so you don't want to limit the number of times you can play them.

 **Note**: You do not want to make the "Cannot Get" buffer size too big, otherwise the program may freeze.
 The program may encounter a situation in which there are no characters to choose from, because they're all in the "Cannot Get" buffer.
 In that case, the program will freeze.
 Be sure to set your buffer size carefully.
 Essentially, you want to ensure there are always enough valid characters to choose from for each player at all times.

+## Debug Menu

+The debug menu simply allows you to inspect some of what's happening inside the program.
+At certain points in execution (such as after a file is loaded or whenver a battle is generated), important info about the tier list and various buffers is printed to the debug menu.
+And whenever an error occurs, that is also printed to the debug window.